03 May Sourcing Marketing Services: 3 Reasons Medium Sized Enterprises Struggle

 Flex the plan not the standards

-SMEs are generally budget constrained to a degree and often time poor with it, so your procurement process needs to accommodate both these elements.
+Medium sized enterprises are generally budget constrained to a degree and often time poor with it, so your procurement process needs to accommodate both these elements.
 Your marketing plan should allow for a degree of flexibility and prioritisation.

 To give a simple example, if your plan originally specified 10 different marketing services but once you gather quotes from providers who meet your minimum quality standard you discover your budget will only stretch to 5, your plan should be able to adapt to accommodate this and inform you as to the optimum 5 to invest in.